learn-co-curriculum/fe-css-fundamentals/README.md

 ### Font Properties

 There are many font properties you can adjust.
 As a developer there are so many things to remember.
-Over time you remember the things that use regularly through daily use, but no developer knows everything.
+Over time you remember the things that you encounter regularly through daily use, but no developer knows everything.
 This makes it important to be comfortable searching for answers, reading documentation, and looking up the code you as you need it.
 In the case of CSS a good resource for properties is the Mozilla Devlopers Network CSS Property Reference (included in the resource links at the bottom of this lesson).
-However, here are a few useful font properties and some of their possible values separated by `|` pipes.
+However here are a few useful font properties and some of their possible values separated by `|` pipes.

 `font-family: Arial, Helvetica, san-serif`

-Font families are separated by commas allowing us fallback solutions if the first font to the left doesn't load the next one to thr right will.
+Font families are separated by commas allowing us fallback solutionns.
+If the first font to the left doesn't load the next one to the right will.

 `font-size: 100% | 1em | 12pt | 16px`